David Zeiger: #96: My Lai Massacre

 Zeiger's My Lai Massacre documents the Vietnam War mass murder of unarmed South Vietnamese civilians by U.S. troops in Sơn Tịnh District, South Vietnam, on 16 March 1968.
 Between 347 and 504 unarmed people were killed by U.S. Army soldiers from Company C, 1st Battalion, 20th Infantry Regiment and Company B, 4th Battalion, 3rd Infantry Regiment, 11th Brigade, 23rd (Americal) Infantry Division.
 Victims included men, women, children, and infants.
 Some of the women were gang-raped and their bodies mutilated, as were children as young as 12.
 Twenty-six soldiers were charged with criminal offenses, but only Lieutenant William Calley Jr., a platoon leader in C Company, was convicted.
 Found guilty of killing 22 villagers, he was originally given a life sentence, but served only three and a half years under house arrest.
 Zeiger reveals what he calls a "secret" of the Vietnam War, that My Lai was not unusual for U.S. forces but actually routine.
 He quotes Army Specialist 5 Ronald L. Ridenhour, who wrote a letter in March 1969 to thirty members of Congress imploring them to investigate the massacre, as saying "this was an operation, not an aberration."

 Unnumbered: Donald Trump Says We Need "Patriotic Education"

 Zeiger next turned his attention to Donald Trump's efforts to perpetuate the many myths about America through what Trump called "patriotic education".

 #71: The Colfax Massacre

 For issue number 71 in this series, Zeiger examined the little known Easter Sunday, April 13, 1873, mass slaughter of Black people that took place in Colfax, Louisiana.

+Trailers from Hell

+Since 2021, Zeiger has been contributing to Trailers from Hell, the web series in which filmmakers discuss movies through commenting on their trailers.
+He has commented on Spring Forward, You're a Big Boy Now, Crazy Heart, The Loneliness of the Long Distance Runner, The Story of a Three-Day Pass, The Border, ...And Justice for All, Box of Moonlight, Living in Oblivion and Our Song.